top of page

 Lawyers face a critical choice: remain in the comfortable role of service provider or step up as a strategic advisor who shapes client outcomes.
 The "Challenger" approach, originally identified in sales research, offers a powerful framework for lawyers seeking to deliver unprecedented value.

-Sales research from the Harvard Business Review has identified five distinct professional profiles.
+Sales research has identified five distinct professional profiles.
 Each offer a striking parallel to how lawyers approach client relationships:

-The limitation: While clients may enjoy working with these lawyers, they often don't receive the challenging guidance needed to make optimal decisions.
-Your clients don't need another yes-person – they need someone who'll tell them what they’re missing.
+The limitation: While clients may enjoy working with these lawyers, they sometimes don't receive the challenging guidance needed to make optimal decisions.
+Your clients don't need another yes-person – they need someone who'll share insight and foresight and tell them what they might not see coming.

 The approach: These lawyers excel at addressing issues as they arise, delivering reliable solutions to immediate problems.